binnyva/logseq-plugin-glocal/readme.md

 # Glocal

-- Clicking on day title should open Journal
 - Month view should have links to Week Page as well
   - It should open week page on click
 - Show Option to go to year view